sarajahedazad/Suzuki-manuscript-2026/README.md

 ## Tutorials

-## <span style="color: red;">Things to talk about using HTML.</span>
+  ## THINGS TO TALK ABOUT
 Because of conflicts between dependency versions, two conda/miniconda environments were created for this project.
-One with [SarcAsM](https://github.com/danihae/SarcAsM) installed on it for feature extraction, the other one with [ExKMC](https://github.com/navefr/ExKMC?tab=readme-ov-file) installed on it for the cell grouping process.
+One with [SarcAsM](https://github.com/danihae/SarcAsM) installed on it for feature extraction, the other one with [ExKMC](https://github.com/navefr/ExKMC?tab=readme-ov-file) (and other dependancies) installed on it for the cell grouping process.

+instruction for setting up envs
+.py utils_file
+.csv file for the names and gnd
+.py file for feature extraction
+.py file for grouping them and visualizing
+.csv file for the names and pred